energinet-open-incubator/innersource-collaboration/README.md

 ## Introductory Guides
 - [A guide on using Issues and issue trackers](guides/issue_trackers.md)
-- A guide on using the Projects views:
+- A guide on using the Projects views
 - A small introductory document on FOSS product management: https://github.com/project-origin/origin-collaboration/blob/main/FOSS-pm/introsuggestions-fosspm.md
 - A matching (and growing) small document on some indicators of FOSS success: https://github.com/project-origin/origin-collaboration/blob/main/FOSS-pm/FOSS-common-success-criteria.md